-Access Gateway: Authorization: This policy type is used to permit or deny access to protected resources, such as Web servers.
+- Access Gateway: Authorization: This policy type is used to permit or deny access to protected resources, such as Web servers.
 After you have set up the protected resource, you use the policy rules to define how you want to restrict access.
-For example, if a user is denied access to a resource, you can use the policy to redirect them to a URL where they can request access to the resource.

-- Access Gateway: Identity Injection: This policy type evaluates the rules for Identity Injection, which retrieves identity data from a data source (user store) and forwards it to Web applications.
+For example, if a user is denied access to a resource, you can use the policy to redirect them to a URL where they can request access to the resource. - Access Gateway: Identity Injection: This policy type evaluates the rules for Identity Injection, which retrieves identity data from a data source (user store) and forwards it to Web applications.
 Such a policy can enable single sign-on.
-After the user has authenticated, the policy supplies the information required by the resource rather than allowing the resource to prompt the user for the information. - Access Gateway: Form Fill: This policy type is used to create a policy that automatically fills in the information required in a form, after the user has filled in the form once.
-Such a policy can enable single sign-on to resources that require form data before allowing access. - Identity Server: Roles: This policy type evaluates rules for establishing the roles of an authenticated user.
+After the user has authenticated, the policy supplies the information required by the resource rather than allowing the resource to prompt the user for the information.

+- Access Gateway: Form Fill: This policy type creates a policy that automatically fills in the information required in a form, after the form is filled the first time.
+Use this policy to configure single sign-on for resources that require form data and for injecting JavaScript to an HTML page.
+You can also use this policy for injecting JavaScript to HTML pages. - Identity Server: Roles: This policy type evaluates rules for establishing the roles of an authenticated user.
 Roles are generated based on policy statements each time a user authenticates.
-Roles are placed into an Authentication Profile, which can be used as input in policies for Authorization or Identity Injection. - J2EE Agent: EJB Authorization: This policy type allows you to create policies that protect an Enterprise JavaBean.
+Roles are placed into an Authentication Profile, which can be used as input in policies for Authorization or Identity Injection. - Identity Server: External Attribute Source: This policy type is used to create a policy that retrieves the attributes from external sources. - J2EE Agent: EJB Authorization: This policy type allows you to create policies that protect an Enterprise JavaBean.
 You can protect the entire bean or specific interfaces or methods. - J2EE Agent: Web Authorization: This policy type allows you to create policies that protect the Web applications on a J2EE server.